Tony Greenstein: Career

 In 2013, Greenstein was secretary of the Brighton and Hove Unemployed Workers Centre, a community centre in Hollingdean.
 He was a founder member of the Palestine Solidarity Campaign and in the 1980s, he ran the Labour Movement Campaign for Palestine.
 In 2005, he stood unsuccessfully for parliament in the Brighton Pavilion constituency for the Alliance for Green Socialism, getting 188 votes.

-Greenstein was barred from joining the Labour Party in 2015 and then joined after the election of Jeremy Corbyn as leader.
+Greenstein was barred from joining the Labour Party in 2015 and then joined following the election of Jeremy Corbyn as leader.
 He was suspended in 2016 regarding accusations of antisemitism and then expelled in February 2018 after a review by Labour's National Constitutional Committee.
 In 2019, Greenstein sued the Campaign Against Antisemitism for libel over its claim that he was a "notorious antisemite".
 The High Court dismissed the claim in 2020.
 Greenstein had previously co-founded Labour Against the Witchhunt and told a Jewish Voice for Labour meeting during the 2018 Labour Party Conference that charges of antisemitism in the UK Labour Party were designed to destabilise Corbyn.

-In December 2021 it was reported that he had been given a two-year restraining order, banning him from contacting the Labour Party disputes team.
+In December 2021 Greenstein accepted a two-year restraining order in return for the Crown Prosecution Service dropping two charges of harassment against the Labour party's disputes team.
+The restraint order prevented him from further contacting the disputes team.

+In September 2023 Greenstein was given a 9 month prison sentence, suspended for two years, for his part in a Palestine Action attack on the factory of Elbit Systems, an Israeli arms company, at Shenstone near Walsall.
+He was convicted, with three others, of intent to cause criminal damage.

+In November 2024 Greenstein was charged with a terrorism offence under Section 12(1) of the terrorism act.
+Greenstein was accused of supporting the proscribed militant group Hamas in a tweet made on the 15th of November 2023.